 - 3/4-inch-to-1-inch batting (you’re going to want enough to cover the entire piece of foam on all six sides)

-- Fabric: We used this linen
+- Fabric (we used this linen)

 - Spray adhesive

-- A 6″ upholstery needle
+- 6-inch upholstery needle

 - Sewing machine

-Take a long piece of thread and run through the sewing needle to make a very large knot at the end of thread.
+Once the cushion cover is done, it’s on to welting—otherwise known as the stitch that runs across the top and bottom edges.
+Take a long piece of thread and run it through the sewing needle to make a very large knot at the end of the thread.